uksa/mechanize-rspec/README.md

 1. https://uksa.eu
 2. Follow up the Articles on Rspec and Mechanize

-#Tests
+# Tests
 Following tests are available

-##Sign In Spec
+## Sign In Spec
-1. Authentication Fails for Unknown Credentials
+1. Fails authentication if credentials are Unknown
-2. Authentication Passes for Admin
+2. Logs in when credentials are Admin
-3. Authentication Passes for Standard User
+3. logs in when credentials are Standard User
-4. Authentication Passed for Suspended User
+4. logs in when credentials are Suspended User

+## Create User
+1. Registers a new user and take them to the "Members Welcome" page